-Dumbledore's expression, however, was not reassuring.
+But the headmaster's expression was not reassuring.
 "We will do our best to return you, Harry.
 We already have an idea of where to start."

 "It's quite possible," said Dumbledore.
 "And as to your observation, Harry, there's a perfectly good reason why Severus would not call you Potter.
 It's not your name."

-"Snape."
-Harry stared at him blankly.
-Dumbledore sighed.
-"Severus adopted you…or rather, our own Harry…a long time ago.
+"Is Snape.
+Severus adopted you—or rather, our own Harry—a long time ago.
 You're his son."

 "A soul is quite strong, especially in one so young.
 They are drawn quickly back into their bodies, or at least one nearly like their own.
-I'm certain that if this soul was able to anchor so quickly to another body, your Harry must have done the same."
+I'm certain that if this Harry was able to anchor so quickly to another body, your Harry must have done the same."

 "You're certain, are you?"
 Snape spat.
 "How reassuring that this doesn't trouble you."